Nothing Can Trump My Birthday

 I've traversed this lane hundreds of times in the past four years of living in this quaint little village.
 I know the bends and the straightaways of this road on any night, so the fact that it is now dark makes me no less certain of my footing.
 I am unaware that this night is a looming exception.

 As I stroll down the lane in my star-gazing stupor, hot cocoa in hand, I begin to sing.
-I can't for the life of me recall the song I was singing, because what happens next sends everything before to that part of my brain that houses all things irrelevant.
+I can't for the life of me recall the song I am singing, because what happens next sends everything before this moment to that part of my brain which houses all things irrelevant.

 Suddenly, the earth opens where it should have met the strike of my right foot, followed closely by my left, on pavement.
 Instead, there is no surface upon which to continue my one-foot-in-front-of-the-other cadence.